simplenetes-io/podc/PODSPEC.md

 The above allocates 6553 IDs to be used by containers.
 Run `podman system migrate` to have podman pick that up.

-If any rootless containers are binding to host ports <1024, then we must set on the host machines `sysctl net.ipv4.ip_unprivileged_port_start=80` (or whatever the lowest port number is).
+If any (rootless) containers are binding to host ports lower than 1024, then we must set on the host machines `sysctl net.ipv4.ip_unprivileged_port_start=80` (or whatever the lowest port number is).

 ## Probes
-There are three different probe supported:
+There are three different probe supported for pods:

     - Startup probes
     - Readiness probes